 Tampa’s Museum of Science & Industry – we call it MOSI for short – is a scientific playground with more than 450 hands-on activities in the largest science center in the southeastern United States.

-Ride in the first driverless car open to the public in North America, witness the future in 3D Printing the Future: The Exhibition, experience an immersive film in the Florida Hospital IMAX® DOME Theatre, see the stars in The Saunders Planetarium, explore another world in our NASA-funded Mission: Moonbase lunar colony, and have a blast in our Kids In Charge! children’s science center.
+Witness the future in 3D Printing the Future: The Exhibition, experience an immersive film in the Florida Hospital IMAX® DOME Theatre, see the stars in The Saunders Planetarium, explore another world in our NASA-funded Mission: Moonbase lunar colony, and have a blast in our Kids In Charge! children’s science center.

 MOSI's innovative exhibits urge you to ask questions and expand your mind.
 We show you how cool curiosity can be – there are no tests or quizzes here.
 We spark conversations about the world and the future among kids and their grandparents, between spouses, and with strangers.
 There’s no other place like it in Tampa Bay.

 Plan Your Visit

 Where should you start your MOSI adventure?
 Right here.
 You'll find MOSI's hours, ticket information, details on parking and directions, group and field trip rates, and more.

 MOSI is a not-for-profit magnet for innovation in STEAM (Science, Technology, Engineering, Arts, and Math) education where we make a difference in people’s lives by making science real for people of all ages and backgrounds.

 Education and outreach programs take our unique blend of fun and learning and spread it through the community.
 Our Summer Science Camps inspire students from preschool through high school.
 Several initiatives take MOSI’s telescopes and mobile lab out into schools and neighborhoods.
 And our Museums of All program – the first in Florida – allows low-income families to visit MOSI at a dramatically discounted price.